krb0073/Amber-_intro/_episodes/01-Intro_toAmber.md

 | GROMACS|                v-rescale           |
 | AMBER  |                ntt=3               |

-There are a total of 12 differenvet tempature control option from 0 to 11 and each are diffecenert ways to apply heat to a system.
+There are a total of 12 differnet tempature control option from 0 to 11 and each are diffecenert ways to apply heat to a system.
 It is not the same for the other two that are being covered today since they each have a keyword for each type of thermostat.

 **PS. if you really want to understand MD egengies this manual is one of the best to study from**